OpenResty Edge™ Overview

 Applications define the smallest granularity of OpenResty Edge configurations.
 Each Application has separate configurations though an Application can choose to inherit configurations from another Application and only define its own overriding configurations incrementally.

-When you login into the Admin site, the User has to enter her user account name and password, and also choose which application her wants to work with.
-Alternatively, the logged in User can create a new Application by specifying its domain name and an optional listening service port number (or multiple port numbers).
+When you login into the Admin site, the User has to enter her user account name and password, and also choose which application she wants to work with.
+Alternatively, the logged-in User can create a new Application by specifying its domain name and an optional listening service port number (or multiple port numbers).